mfrazlab/.github/profile/README.md

 ## About

-Mfraz is an independent software organization focused on high-performance systems, modern infrastructure and developer tooling.
+Mfrazlab is an independent software organization focused on high-performance systems, modern infrastructure and developer tooling.

 Projects are centered around:
 - distributed systems